Virtual Avalanche Awareness Days

 Thursday –Meet our avalanche rescue dogs; CARDA Demo.
 Watch here – https://youtu.be/hfx_DtPEkUo

 *Schedule is subject to change

-Helly Hansen Buried Treasure Challange:
+Helly Hansen Buried Treasure Challenge:

 Saturday 30 – Sunday 31 January

 10:00 am – 2:00 pm each day at the Avalanche Transceiver Training Area (located on the corner of Heartland and 100%)

 Come and test your companion rescue skills and win some amazing Helly Hansen prizes!
-You can choose which level of difficulty to compete at, the harder the challenge the bigger the prizes.
+You can choose which level of difficulty to compete at; the harder the challenge, the bigger the prizes.

 How does the game work?

 - Drop into the Avalanche Transceiver Training Area between 10 am – 2 pm on Saturday 30 and Sunday 31 January.

 - Bring your own transceiver and probe or borrow one of ours (we recommend you practice with your own equipment if possible).